kyteidev/Flux-Editor/BUILDING.md

 ## Before build
 Check app version in package.json, src-tauri/Cargo.toml, and src-tauri/tauri.conf.json.
-Update if necessary
+Update if necessary.
+Add changelog to releaseBody in main.yml (workflow)

 ## Building
 Commit all changes to dev branch by running